Whitlock Island

 Whitlock Island is an island near Jurien Bay in Western Australia.
+It is located within the Jurien Bay Marine Park and part of the Boullanger, Whitlock, Favourite, Tern and Osprey Islands Nature Reserve.

 The island has an area of 5.24 ha, is located 2.4 km from the mainland, at the southern end of Jurien Bay, and has a maximum elevation of 10 m.

 The island is part of the Turquoise Coast islands nature reserve group, a chain of 40 islands spread over a distance of 150 km.

-The former Carnarvon Tramway crosses the northern part of the island and the old Whitlock station is still present.